wealthsimple/eventsimple/README.md

 ## Configuring an outbox consumer

 For many use cases, async reactors are sufficient to handle workflows like making an API call or publishing to a message broker.
-However since reactors use Sidekiq, order is not guaranteed.
+However since reactors use ActiveJob, order is not guaranteed.

 Eventsimple provides an outbox implementation with order and eventual consistency guarantees.